m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 To evaluate some solution, and determine whether it is useful or not, it is important to determine the properties that we really care about.
 We call such properties **metrics**.

 ## Performance Metrics
-A metric is a measurable or quantifiable property of a system that we are interested in that can be used to evaluate the system’s behavior.
+A metric is a measurable or quantifiable property of a system that we are interested in that can be used to evaluate the system's behavior.
 For example, a metric can be the execution time (measurable property) of a software implementation to a problem (component of system we are interested in) which can be used to see if the implementation being analyzed is more performant than other implementations (system behavior evaluation).

 So far, we have discussed many useful metrics, such as:
 - execution time